 The Skolfederation has emerged from dialogue and collaboration in the education sector around the use of digital services in school.
 In 2011 work was pushed within the SIS (Swedish Standards Institute) project IT-standarder för lärande (IT standards for learning) to start Skolfederation.

 A model for, and background to the formation of an identity federation, is the identity federation Swamid within the universities and higher education.
 Like other federative initiatives, Skolfederation aim to follow Svensk e-legitimation (Swedish E-identification).
-Skolfederation was developed under the guidance of SIS, and is now run by Internetstiftelsen, The Internet Foundation in Sweden.
+Skolfederation was developed under the guidance of SIS, and is now run by Internetstiftelsen, The Swedish Internet Foundation.

 In 2012 stakeholders collaborated to create a service that corresponds to the needs of members.
 In 2013 members began connecting and the production of the service stabilised.